As war rages, the world greets Ukrainian ambassadors with standing ovations wherever they go

 MPs stand to applaud Vadym Prystaiko, the Ukrainian ambassador to the UK, who is sitting in the gallery in the House of Commons, as #PMQs beginshttps://t.co/t0J5UnaizN pic.twitter.com/aghzvMTaWt— BBC Politics (@BBCPolitics) March 2, 2022

 The embrace for Ukrainian ambassadors comes as Russian forces are continuing their deadly assault on Ukrainian cities.
-In the Black Sea port of Kherson, Russian tanks entered the city, reportedly without water after hours of attack, was at a point where the mayor said Kherson was “waiting for a miracle” to stay out of enemy hands.
-As Russian forces were faced with stiff resistance from Ukrainian military members and civilian defenders throughout the country, a massive convoy of Russian tanks and combat vehicles remained stalled about 20 miles north of Kyiv’s center as the invading force grappled with fuel and food shortages.
+In the Black Sea port of Kherson, Russian tanks entered the city, reportedly without water after hours of attack, at a point where the mayor said Kherson was “waiting for a miracle” to stay out of enemy hands.
+As Russian forces faced resistance from Ukrainian military members and civilian defenders throughout the country, a massive convoy of Russian tanks and combat vehicles remained stalled about 20 miles north of Kyiv’s center as the invading force grappled with fuel and food shortages.

 Oleksiy Danilov, secretary of Ukraine’s National Security and Defense Council, said during a broadcast marathon airing on Ukrainian TV channels that a recent assassination plot against Ukrainian President Volodymyr Zelensky was foiled over the weekend and the Chechen servicemen sent from Russia were “destroyed.”
 In addition to the fighting throughout Ukraine, more than 874,000 Ukrainians have fled from the country since the start of the invasion as of Wednesday, according to the U.N.
 High Commissioner for Refugees.